First mile, last mile mobility

 Already growing in Europe, mobility hubs are currently being planned across several UK local authorities including Manchester, Norwich, Southampton and West Yorkshire.
 A key thought is how adoption can be built once they are there.
 One strength of the concept is how to build mobility around daily lives – so that integration of community facilities, parcel collection, bike repair, etc is really important to bring people to these hubs.
 Perhaps the next phase is more built around Mobility as a Service (MaaS) solutions, looking at how to build a more integrated service that links these modal options together into a seamless journey.

 Behavioural science principles are being used to drive adoption in smaller mobility hubs.
 Recognising that most people will find the path of least effort, one development in Hertfordshire is using auto-enrolment to get the community all signed up to be able to use the hub.
-They’ve also built into the development physical dis-incentives such as? , to decrease car use in what is currently a largely car-dependent environment.
+They’ve also built into the development of physical dis-incentives to decrease car use in what is currently a largely car-dependent environment.

 What has been interesting recently is the surge in micro-mobility, specifically e-scooters.
 Ride-hailing services have in some cities but micro-mobility has exploded with a range of negative consequences on the street.
 Many cities have been struggling to cope with multiple entrants to the market resulting in large numbers of scooters on the pavement and challenges for integrating these modes safely on the street.